Visions, Strategies & Masterplans

 The imminent arrival of the Elizabeth line Crossrail in late 2018 has catalysed a series of new developments at Hanover Square.
 Soon, the eastern ticket hall of the new Elizabeth line Bond Street Station will open onto the square, dramatically increasing the number of people moving through the space and its surrounding streets each day.

-Our design for Hanover Square provides a revived setting for the area’s buildings, monuments and new public art pieces.
+Our design for Hanover Square provides a revived setting for the area’s buildings, businesses, monuments and new public art pieces.
 It celebrates the square’s intrinsic character by revealing historic vistas and celebrating its civic identity.
 By increasing pedestrian space, improving crossings, planting new trees and improving cycle infrastructure, paving, street furniture lighting and signage, the design elevates the experience of being in the square and moving through its adjoining streets.

 A Civic History

 One of the first open spaces laid out in London’s West End during the Georgian period, the distinct urban composition of Hanover Square greatly influenced the development of the Great Estates.
 Originally built as a private residential square, by the 19th century it had evolved alongside the rest of the West End into a thriving commercial district.
-When Hanover Square was opened to the public in 1878, it became one of the most popular and well-known destinations in the city.

 Recent years saw the prominence of Hanover Square fade as it became congested with traffic and overshadowed by the West End’s major retail thoroughfares.
 Much of the original character and quality of the square and its strong visual and spatial connections to the wider neighbourhood had been obscured or forgotten.